| Project Scope:

 supply that could support one or both of the municipal water

+systems.
 PPC initially evaluated and

 forecasted potential land uses in northern Johnson County and